Teaching your dog to walk on a loose leash will eliminate leash-pulling during walks, which is safer for your dog and more enjoyable for you.

 This technique is not a perfect "heel," which keeps your dog strictly by your side, but instead allows your pet room to sniff and explore as long as it leaves some slack in its leash.
 As you loose leash train your dog, have some tasty treats handy to reward it along the way.

 You will need a 6-foot leash and a collar.
-If your dog is in the habit of pulling, he may be able to easily slip out of a regular flat buckle collar.
+If your dog is in the habit of pulling, it may be able to easily slip out of a regular flat buckle collar.
 In this case, a martingale collar is a good option.
 This collar is ideal for training a dog to walk on a loose leash.
 It looks like a regular flat collar but has an extra loop that pulls tight when your dog pulls.
-This will keep him from slipping out of the collar.
+This keeps dogs from slipping out of the collar.
 However, the martingale collar has a stopping point and will not close too tightly the way a choke chain does.

 Give the Command

 Choose a word or phrase that lets your dog know what is expected of it.
 Since this is not a formal "heel," something like "with me" or "let's go" works well.
 Start out on your walk with your dog at your side, give the cue word or phrase, and begin walking.

 When your dog pulls at the end of the leash, stop immediately and do not budge.
 Never allow your dog to move forward when it is pulling or lunging.
 This way, you are teaching your dog that the only way to get where it wants to go is by leaving some slack in the leash.

 As soon as there is some slack in the leash, you can begin again.
 Give your dog the command "with me" and start moving forward.

 If your dog seems relentless about pulling on the leash even when you stop, try changing directions instead.
 You may find yourself turning in circles at first, but soon your dog will learn that it's not going anywhere if it pulls.
 It will learn to pay attention to you to figure out which way to go.